subh-cs/FullStack-Backend/README.md

 This is the part of a simple project where RESTful API that allows for CRUD (create, read, update, and delete) operations on a user resource.

 ## 🔗 Links
-- Deployed link of the application => `https://full-stack-frontend-three.vercel.app`
+- Deployed link of the application(Frontend) => `https://full-stack-frontend-three.vercel.app`
-- Github repo link of the fronted => `https://github.com/subh-cs/FullStack-Frontend`
+- Github repo link of the application (Frontend) => `https://github.com/subh-cs/FullStack-Frontend`
 - Deployed link of the backend server => `https://full-stack-backend-ebon.vercel.app`
+- Github repo link of the backend server => `https://github.com/subh-cs/FullStack-Backend`

 ## API Endpoints